jeffcollier05/pathfinding-visualizer/README.md

 ```
 > python pathfinder.py
 ```
+Node color indications:
+* Blue/yellow are the start/end
+* White is unexplored area
+* Black are barriers
+* Green is the edge of exploration
+* Red is explored area
+* Purple is the identified path

 Program controls:
-* Your first left mouse click will place the start node.
+* Your first left mouse click will place the start node
-* Second click will place the end node.
+* Second click will place the end node
-* All remaining clicks will place walls.
+* All remaining clicks will place walls
-* Your right mouse click will remove selected node.
+* Your right mouse click will remove selected node
-* Keyboard press "1" runs the A* search algorithm.
+* Keyboard press "1" runs the A* search algorithm
-* Keyboard press "2" runs the Dijkstra's algorithm.
+* Keyboard press "2" runs the Dijkstra's algorithm
-* Keyboard press "3" runs the Depth-first search algorithm.
+* Keyboard press "3" runs the Depth-first search algorithm
-* Keyboard press "R" loads a random preloaded maze.
+* Keyboard press "R" loads a random preloaded maze
-* Keyboard press "C" clears the board.
+* Keyboard press "C" clears the board
-* Keyboard press "S" saves your current board layout.
+* Keyboard press "S" saves your current board layout
-* Keyboard press "L" loads a saved board layout.
+* Keyboard press "L" loads a saved board layout
-* Keyboard press "H" prints this menu for help.
+* Keyboard press "H" prints this menu for help